OPC Team

 Utility Services Case Manager: Pauline Wylie

-Pauline Wylie is one of the Office of People’s Counsel’s “boots on the ground” and has been with the office for over 10 years.
-Pauline provides direct consumer assistance to residential utility customers.
-She also establishes and maintains many relationships with utility companies and community organizations throughout the State of Maryland.
+Pauline Wylie is one of the Office of People’s Counsel’s “boots on the ground.”
+Pauline provides direct consumer assistance to residential utility customers and maintains relationships with utility companies and community organizations throughout the State of Maryland.
 Pauline was an integral part of creating the Critical Medical Needs Program (CMNP) to assist Maryland’s most vulnerable citizens to get through the Office of Home Energy Programs’ energy assistance process.
 Prior to starting her career with OPC, Pauline worked for the Federal Government.

 Assistant People’s Counsel: Nicole L. Zeichner